I'm starting to understand my countrymen's antipathy to Cuba. There's

 otherwise, smashing it to the point of being useless defensively or

-offensively, is the Bush administration's objective, perhaps along
+offensively, is the Bush administration'

 with the hope of some form of regime change.
 The Empire leaves as